Below, the Foundation is pleased to provide interested researchers with the Research Grant Guidelines, as Approved by the board on September 12, 2014.

 Applicants for research funding include the following:

 The Foundation for Self Leadership intends to facilitate initial research that involves IFS.
 The desire is for its funding to help position research awardees well for larger competitive funding.
-In line with its current mission and this intention, the Foundation will limit its support to seed funds necessary for developing pilot, proof-of-concept or feasibility studies or supporting Phase-I-type research involving IFS.
-It is anticipated that these funds will advance the IFS research agenda by allowing funded researchers to gather preliminary data and intermediate outcomes requisite for more comprehensive studies, which may require substantial research grants from other sources.
+In line with its current mission and this intention, the Foundation will give preference to providing seed funds necessary for developing pilot, proof-of-concept or feasibility studies, or for supporting Phase-I-type research involving IFS.
+In special cases, however, when pilot studies have shown great promise and the Foundation is able to raise necessary funds, larger-scale, Phase II-type studies may be considered for funding.
+It is anticipated that these funds will advance the IFS research agenda by allowing funded researchers to gather preliminary data and intermediate outcomes requisite for more comprehensive studies, which may require substantial multi-year research grants from other sources.

 Funded research projects are projected to last no longer than two years.